NDevTK/infra/appengine/monorail/README.md

 *For Googlers:* Monorail's codebase is open source and can be installed locally on your workstation of choice.

-For local development on Linux, see [Linux development instructions](doc/development-linux.md)
+For local development on Linux, see [Linux development instructions](doc/development-linux.md) For local development on MacOS and Debian, see [MacOs development instructions](doc/development-macos.md)

 Instructions for deploying Monorail to an existing instance or setting up a new instance are [here](doc/deployment.md).